 "What I wish at bottom is to become a saint," Russell once admitted, but he couldn't help being pleased by the label "aphrodisiac."
 The mathematician (who called his first encounter with Euclid "as dazzling as first love") philosopher and social activist published 75 books.

-He launched headlong into a life of radicalism in his forties as a pacifist opposing World War I. He liked to recount his experience at prison, where he was sentenced for his pacifism: "I was much cheered on my arrival by the warden at the gate, who had to take particulars about me.
+He launched headlong into a life of radicalism in his 40s as a pacifist opposing World War I. He liked to recount his experience in prison, where he was sentenced for his pacifism, and in his autobiography wrote: "I was much cheered on my arrival by the warden at the gate, who had to take particulars about me.
 He asked my religion, and I replied 'agnostic.'
-He asked how to spell it, and remarked with a sigh: 'Well, there are many religions, but I suppose they all worship the same God.'
+He asked how to spell it, and remarked with a sigh, 'Well, there are many religions, but I suppose they all worship the same God.'
 This remark kept me cheerful for about a week."
-(Autobiography) Russell spent his last years courageously working for nuclear disarmament.
-In "The Faith of a Rationalist," broadcast by the BBC in 1953, Russell observed: "Cruel men believe in a cruel God and use their belief to excuse their cruelty.
-Only kindly men believe in a kindly God, and they would be kindly in any case."
-One of his maxims: "Never try to discourage thinking, for you are sure to succeed."
-Russell won the Nobel Prize for literature in 1950.
-D. 1969.

 “I believe that when I die I shall rot, and nothing of my ego will survive.
 I am not young, and I love life.
 But I should scorn to shiver with terror at the thought of annihilation.
 Happiness is nonetheless true happiness because it must come to an end, nor do thought and love lose their value because they are not everlasting.”